SMARTHON/smarthon-docs-zh_TW/docs/_build/html/_sources/smartcity/chapter3.md.txt

 <span id="subtitle" >Step 2: Get micro:bit Device ID</span><BR><P>
 Step 2.
 Get micro:bit Device ID
-Connect micro:bit to  internet, and start WAN remote control.
+Connect micro:bit to internet, IP address would be shown.
 ![auto_fit](images/Ch3/Ch3_p2_5.png)<P>
-Then, it will start WAN remote control.
+Then, it will start WAN control.
 If the connection is successful, the Device ID would be shown.
 Remember the Device ID, it will be used for WAN connection on the next step.
 ![auto_fit](images/Ch3/Ch3_p2_6.png)<P>